Creamy New England Clam Chowder is loaded with clams, potatoes and bacon. It’s a hearty bowl of soup perfect to warm up on a cool day.

 THYME: This really makes the dish, I think.
 Thyme adds a herby pepper flavor and the chowder is just not the same without it.

-CANNED CLAMS: Yes, clam chowder with fresh clams is fabulous.
+CANNED CLAMS: You’ll need both whole baby clams and chopped clams for this recipe.
+Yes, clam chowder with fresh clams is fabulous.
 But canned clams are much more accessible and they are just as delicious in this soup!
 Make sure that you buy chopped clams, not minced clams.

 CLAM JUICE: You’ll find bottled clam juice next to the canned clams in the canned seafood section.
 It’s the leftover broth from steamed clams.
 Make sure that you also save the juice from the cans of clams.